-The registration period runs from March 27 until April 4.
+The registration period runs from December 1st until February 1st for Master students enrolled to the Master's programme of Sociology.
 To apply for the course please fill out this application form.
 Applicants will be prioritized for admission after a first come, first-served principle.

 If you have any questions please contact the student advisor for the Master’s degree in sociology.

 Participants must have a good working knowledge of basic statistics and linear regression analysis.

 SOS4020 or equivalent (if you are completing SOS4020 during the spring semester 2020 you are an eligible applicant)